jianqiucao/EE367L/Lab5/Lab5.md

   - **host.c**: the host node software including the main routine for the host.

-    - **host_main()**
+    - **host_main()**: has a infinite loop, where it does the following in each pass

-      - Receive and execute a command from the manager.
+      1. Receive and execute a command from the manager.

          This may create jobs, which are put in the job queue.

-      - Examine its incoming network link and convert a packet into a “job”, then put the job in a job queue.
+      2. Examine its incoming network link and convert a packet into a “job”, then put the job in a job queue.

-      - Take exactly one job from the job queue, and execute the job.
+      3. Take exactly one job from the job queue, and execute the job.

          This may create more jobs, which are put in the job queue.

+      4. Go to sleep for ten milliseconds.

+  - **switch.c**: We will create the file to implement the switch node, which is similar to a host node but has no connection to the manager.

+    - **host_main()**: has a infinite loop, where it does the following in each pass

+      1. Examine its incoming network link and convert a packet into a “job”, then put the job in a job queue.

+      2. Take exactly one job from the job queue, and execute the job.

+         This may create more jobs, which are put in the job queue.

-      - Go to sleep for ten milliseconds.
+      3. Go to sleep for ten milliseconds.

 ​